Turtle Moon Studios:

 Susan Shie: Outsider Diary Art Quilt Painter

-Find Susan Shie, James Acord, Turtle Moon Studios, and Turtle Art Camp by spotting this big garage door mural.
+Find Susan Shie, James Acord, Turtle Moon Studios, and Turtle Art Camp by spotting this big garage door mural at our house.
 This is the mural I painted on our garage door in Fall, 2008, to replace the aging mural on the front door.
 It's my Personal Landscape with Jimmy and me, Gretchen, Mike, and Eva, President Obama, and the Statue of Liberty, and all of our and GEM's cats, and a little St Quilta the Comforter (my mother, Marie Shie) down in the bottom left corner, sending out Peace vibes.
 Its message is "Power to the People: Heal the Earth with Unity and Kindness."
 You can see more images and read my statement about this huge painting here.

 Making my piece that's in Quilt National '21 right now.
 I got to make a wonderful video interview with artist and quilt art interviewer par excellence, Lisa Walton last Fall, 2021: